 Naples Fl to Natchez

 The route out of town was quite straightforward as the campground was well situated for the west side and Plantation Alley our chosen route to Natchez, Mississippi.
-The Alley was an interesting mixture of former plantations open to the public, sugar cane fields and other arable crops, the Mississippi River just over the levee, sugar cane factories and large ugly chemical plants along the river.
-It’s as if the poor old Mississippi has been used, abused and polluted for the past 2300 miles since it starting heading south from Minnesota and here was the final chance to take advantage before it was lost to the open sea.
-How glad I am that I don’t eat sea food, nobody is going to convince me that anything that’s lived in that polluted water is ‘healthy eating’.
+The Alley was an interesting mixture of former plantations now open to the public, fields of sugar cane and other arable crops, the Mississippi River just over the levee (dyke), sugar cane factories and large ugly chemical plants along the river.
+It’s as if the poor old Mississippi has been used, abused and polluted for the past 2300 miles since it starting heading south from Minnesota and here was man's final chance to pollute it before it was lost to the open sea.
+How glad I am that I don’t eat seafood, nobody is going to convince me that anything that’s lived in that polluted water is ‘healthy eating’.

-Eventually we passed most of the hideous chemical factories before crossing the Mississippi and heading through Baton Rouge, from a distance quiet one of the ugliest places on God’s earth.
-It was enough to make residents pay almost anything for a vacation in Johnson Valley, California.
-I bet these chemical factories even have a ‘No Smoking’ policy for their workforce in case it’s bad for their health whilst pumping out who knows what from their chimneys and waste pipes.
+Eventually we passed most of the hideous chemical factories before crossing the Mississippi and heading through Baton Rouge, which, from a distance, looked one of the ugliest places on God’s earth.
+Bad enough to make residents pay almost anything for a vacation in Johnson Valley, California.
+I bet the chemical factories even have a ‘No Smoking’ policy for their workforce in case it’s bad for their health whilst pumping out who knows what from their chimneys and waste pipes.

 Onward we plodded to our final destination, a Wal-Mart Superstore at Natchez, Mississippi where we’ll spend the night before joining the Natchez Trace Parkway for a couple of days up to Tupelo before turning left and heading across country to Alvarado, Texas.

 LOCATION TONIGHT: Wal-Mart Super, 314 Sgt S. Prentiss Drive, Natchez, MS 39120.